BattModels/Clio-PythonAPI/README.md

 #Experiment

-Class ``Clio'' with Experiment.py handles all I/O to the Clio web-server located on the lab CPU - LabView VIs translate these HTTP requests into orchestration commands.
+Class ''Clio'' with Experiment.py handles all I/O to the Clio web-server located on the lab CPU - LabView VIs translate these HTTP requests into orchestration commands.

 An object is instantiated with specification of a few kwargs: